 This attentive and giving dialogue (e.g. David Bohm’s notion of dialogue) is an orientation toward wholeness, openness, wonder, and awe that culminates in the possibility of seeing others (i.e. human or non-human) as Being Poetry, too.
 Thus in Gillis’ interpretation of art, poetry becomes a methodology for exploring the “possibilities of being.”
 This occurs because arts-based research allows me to “describe, explore or discover” rather than define and assure.
 In fact, according to Leavy, art-based research’s strength is the emotive and embodied intersubjectivity that results from the combination of aesthetics and method in order to: “challenge stereotypes, build empathy, promote awareness, and stimulate dialogue.”

-As a result, rather than describing the self within an autoethnography as essentially fragmented, I will aim to take steps toward recognizing that autoethnography does not need to be fundamentally poststructural if the autoethnographer considers wholeness, beauty, goodness, and liberty an intrinsic part of who they are.
+As a result, rather than describing the self within an autoethnography as essentially fragmented, Lina Ru aimed to take steps toward recognizing that autoethnography does not need to be fundamentally poststructural if the autoethnographer considers wholeness, beauty, goodness, and liberty an intrinsic part of who they are.
 This is a worthwhile argument to pursue especially if the poststructuralist framework that allowed autoethnography to exist would differ with the statement that wholeness is prior to fragmentation.
 This disagreement occurs because the rise of poststructuralism allowed the autoethnography to exist within the qualitative research phases of the postmodern and postexperimental inquiry.
 These latter phases favor particular ontologies, namely minority voices, and thus one cannot assure a fragmented self as exemplified by Blackfoot epistemology, that is to say, minority voices that favor holism and interconnectedness.
-Thus, I shall explain why autoethnography has assumed a fragmented self due to the poststructural discourse, and as a result I will argue that autoethnography should allow a self to be holistic if the particular ontology favors it.
+Thus Lina Ru explains in her book Being Poetry, why autoethnography has assumed a fragmented self due to the poststructural discourse, and as a result she argues that autoethnography should allow a self to be holistic if the particular ontology favors it.